tbringloe/WGS-NOVAC/README.md

 Scripts provided by joanam: https://github.com/speciationgenomics/scripts

+Scripts for xmfa to fasta conversion by kjolley: https://github.com/kjolley/seq_scripts

 Very useful guide for filtering and visualizing SNPs (from which some of this workflow is derived): https://speciationgenomics.github.io/filtering_vcfs/

 Mermaid wofkflow diagram: https://mermaid.live/